mosip/mosip-infra/deployment/v3/external/iam/README.md

 # Keycloak

 ## Introduction
 An organisation may use any OAuth 2.0 compliant Identity Access Management (IAM) system with MOSIP.
-Here we provide k8s installation procedure for **Keycloak** which is the default supported IAM with MOSIP.
+We install [Bitnami keycloak](https://bitnami.com/stack/keycloak/helm) in MOSIP inside the kubernetes cluster.

 ## Prerequisites
 - It is recommended to have two seperate installations of keycloak;